 Receiving Feedback Using the Feedback Stairs:

-The typical reaction towards feedback is to take it as a personal attack- so naturally we go in defense mode and ignore the truth of the matter.
-With use of the “Feedback Staircase” (as shown in the image above), we can be more aware of how to receive feedback in a positive manner which can lead to a stronger work relationship and personal development.
-Based on the “Feedback Staircase”, here are the five levels of receiving feedback:
+The typical reaction toward feedback is to take it as a personal attack- so naturally, we go into defence mode and ignore the truth of the matter.
+With the use of the “Feedback Staircase” (as shown in the image above), we can be more aware of how to receive feedback in a positive manner which can lead to stronger work relationships and personal development.
+Based on the “Feedback Staircase”, here are the five levels of receiving feedback in remote team culture:

 - Discard the feedback: Always assume good intent.
 But if you think the feedback has nothing to do with you.
 You can always discard it!